 I got in my first real ride of the year on the CB650 on Saturday (March 28th).
 Made a loop in the early afternoon, north on Lewis county route K, then right on route Y aka the Deer Ridge Road.
 I’ve said before, I love the ridge roads, and when I’m wanting a quick ride Deer Ridge is usually my choice.
-It’s a bit chewed right now, needing some attention from the highway department, but thanks largely I think to the ongoing pandemic, it was pretty much empty.
+It’s a bit chewed right now, needing some attention from the highway department, but it was pretty much empty thanks largely (I think) to the ongoing pandemic.
 Deer Ridge (the ridge itself, not the road or the town) ends more or less at the town of Midway; there, route Y hangs a left and becomes Irish Ridge.
 Not a lot of people around here use the name; it may never have been popular, but I know of at least one landmark on that ridge that still bears the name: the St. Patrick Irish Ridge Cemetery.
 It’s twisty, not as twisty as the Deer Ridge section, but enough to be fun.
 It runs out on a hilltop where it connects to Missouri Highway 16, and from there I take a right back to Highway 6 at Lewistown and thence to La Belle.
 If I want a shorter loop, at Midway I just keep going straight onto route H, which in turn drops me at Lewistown.

 Saturday I took the longer loop.
 The weather was partly cloudy and humid, and just warm enough that I thought I could go without my jacket; a mistake, as the sky clouded over and the temperature dropped almost 10 degrees.
 Still a good ride.
 My wife told me on my return that we needed to go pick up some groceries she had delivered to our daughter, so we did that, loading the car in a rainstorm.
 We drove out of it on the way home, and when I got there it was really, really nice, sunny with a few scattered clouds, and the temperature was back up over 72° F (about 22° C), and so I rolled the CB650 back out for another ride.